KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 **Day 10: Field Work:**
 - By Wednesday, conduct two or more real customer interviews - reflect on these in your Field Pad - what have you learned?
 - Read [Want to bootstrap your startup?](https://www.capitalone.com/bank/money-management/financial-tips/bootstrapping-startup/) and [5 Simple Steps to Start Your Side Hustle](https://www.entrepreneur.com/article/381417).
-In your field pad discuss the advantages of starting your business from a side hussle.
+In your field pad discuss the advantages of starting your business from a side hustle.
 - In your field Pad discuss the costs and revenues in your Business Model Canvas - what can you pair down to launch an MVP (for now) and simply add back after you have gained traction?
 - Use the learning from your interviews and today's discussions and readings to create a fifth iteration of the Business Model Canvas, explaining your pivots in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing), **being sure to frame your hypotheses so that they are testable!** For the write-up, use your own perspective and words.
 For the Business Model Canvas iteration, make a **COPY** of v4 to create v5 inside of [Shindig](https://drive.google.com/drive/folders/1De9wEwwcbCBgdm-9SAYpSHOJXy3MgtBt?usp=sharing) or [Go to Iguazu](https://drive.google.com/drive/folders/17TUtutmqqkCTf7P35wawx0xMbS4Y2Tkp?usp=sharing). *Note: To change your start-up name, just change your Google folder name.*
 - Add a 5-7 word business descriptor to the **beginning** of the  "What is the Problem/Entrepreneurial Opportunity?" section of version 5 of your Business Model Canvas.
 Then revise what you had there to flesh out this descriptor.